ashleymassengill/TIYKidsCrash_Beg_0317/README.md

 ## TIY Crash Course: How to Make the Best/Worst Webpage

 Use this Repo to download the necessary files for this course.
-You will see two folders, _purrfectcats_ and _purrfectcats-demo_.
+You will see two folders, _dessertshop_ and _dessertshop-demo_.
 The demo folder contains the complete exercise- only use this as a reference AFTER you have tried to complete the assignment on your own.
-We will be working in the _purrfectcats_ folder during this course.
+We will be working in the _dessertshop_ folder during this course.

 ### Overview
 This crash course will introduce you to the basics of web development.
 You will learn enough HTML and CSS to design and code a full web page, and we'll also discuss how to approach good web design and usability.